Learn where to go for the credit card that will serve your start-up best. Also, find out what goes into a company's credit score.

 Businesses that spend a significant amount of time or money on business travel and driving might benefit from a hybrid of a traditional business charge card and an Allstar fuel card.
 Plus, at any of the more than 1,600 Discount Diesel locations, you might save money on every litre of fuel you buy with this card.

-But, if you're not likely to use the savings on petrol and car maintenance, you can probably find a better business card offer elsewhere.
+If you're not going to use the savings from this card on petrol and car maintenance, you can probably find a better business card offer elsewhere.
 In addition, a “risk-based fee” may be applied if you incur a late payment or don't pay your balance in full every billing cycle.

-✔️ Pay no interest for up to 44 days.
+✔️ Pay no interest for up to 44 days.❌ The replacement card charge and late payment fee are examples of these additional costs.

 ✔️ The card is accepted at more than 7,700 UK petrol stations.